Audi A7 hybrid MPG, CO2 & charging

 Official figures promise low emissions and excellent fuel economy – but the A7 TFSI e's battery must be used regularly to get close to claimed numbers

 |202-235mpg||30-33g/km||40-42 miles||c.2hrs 30mins (0-100%, 7kW)|

-As with all types of car (fully electric, plug-in hybrid and conventionally fuelled), the Audi A7 TFSI e’s claimed economy and emissions figures don’t paint the full picture in terms of what you can expect in the real world.
+Like most plug-in hybrids, the Audi A7 TFSI e’s claimed economy and emissions figures don’t paint the full picture in terms of what you can expect in the real world.
 For example, without regular charging, motorists can’t hope to come close to the official claims.